manubompella/thingShield/thingFloat-Shield/README.md

-# thingShield
+# thingFloat-Shield

-The Arduino shield is designed to be used for multiple use cases without redesigning the hardware.
+The Arduino shield is designed to be used for water level floats without redesigning the hardware.

 ## Platform Features